 The blackcurrant (ribes nigrum) is native to northern and central Europe.
 It blossoms in April – Mai and the fruits are picked in the second part of the summer.
 The fruits as well as the leaves have a big value for nutritional and medicinal use.

 The blackcurrants are small, deep purple black and fragrant, but their taste is not too enticing.
 Instead, the therapeutic qualities of blackcurrant make it a wonder of nature.
-It helps with detoxifying the body, regulating hormonal activities, eliminates anemia, stimulates the growth and strengthening of the bones and helps regenerate the body.
+It helps with strengthening the body, regulating hormonal activities, eliminates anemia, stimulates the growth and strengthening of the bones and helps regenerate the body.

 This fruit is considered a panacea in the traditional medicine in different countries and has been long used to reduce inflammation and the effects of arthritis, due to the gamma-linolenic acid (GLA), a type of omega-6 fatty acid that helps against inflammation.
 So next time you feel like grabbing an anti-inflammatory, try first a spoon of blackcurrant.
 However being a bit sour, it usually requires adding some honey.

 Blackcurrants are mostly known for their high levels of vitamin C and potassium, as well as B1, B2 and B6 vitamins.
 Blackcurrants have depurative, diaphoretic, anti-rheumatic, anti-infective and healing properties.
 Recent studies show that consuming blackcurrant on a regular basis helps with improved performance and quicker recovery for endurance athletes.

 Considered as one of the fruits for longevity, blackcurrants contain different types of anthocyanins and are responsible for the deep purple colour of the fruits and for their antioxidant power.